Build Your Healthcare Team

 Provider Directories: The American Medical Association’s Doctor Finder website can help you find primary care or specialty physicians in your area who treat your disease(s).
 You can search for board certified specialty physicians at the American Board of Medical Specialties website.
 You can also usually locate western or complementary medical providers by visiting the provider organization’s homepage (such as neurology or chiropractic medicine).
 A list of many of these medical organizations can be found here.

-Referrals from others with similar: It can be helpful to ask for provider recommendations from others who have been diagnosed and treated for the same long-term disease(s), especially if they are someone you trust and can relate to.
+Referrals from others with similar: It can be helpful to ask for provider recommendations from others who have been diagnosed and treated for the same chronic health condition(s), especially if they are someone you trust and can relate to.

 Choosing a Provider